 What wasn't well known about Dryden at the time was that he was winning games by himself for the Canadiens farm team, the Nova Scotia Voyageurs.
 Dryden had just finished four years of studying law at Cornell University, where he led the Big Red to some amazing seasons.
 Cornell lost just six regular season games during Dryden's tenure, two of which he did not play in.

 The Montreal club could not help but take notice.

 The Canadiens had finished in fourth place that year, 29 points and a world and a half behind the Big Bad Bruins.
 The Habs appeared to have a snowball's chance in hell of beating them in the opening round.

-Looking back on it now, a pair of late season changes, paved way for the Canadiens fate - Dryden and the aquisition of Frank Mahovlich.
+Looking back on it now, a pair of late-season changes paved the way for the Canadiens' fate - Dryden and the acquisition of Frank Mahovlich.

 Dryden quickly became the name on everyone's lips as he stoned the likes of Esposito and frustrated the Bruins shooters throughout the series.
 I can still see Espo shaking his head while looking down at a sprawled Dryden, wondering how he'd managed to cross the crease so quickly.

 Seven games later, the Bruins went home stunned, and Dryden was on his way to becoming a hockey legend.

 While Dryden's seasons after 1970-71 were consistently great, the element of surprise was never again so innocent in the eyes of a nine-year-old hockey fan.